Kinovea/kinovea-docs/source/observation/comparison.rst

 this should apply a similar slow motion factor to both videos and keep the comparison meaningful.

 .. tip:: If one of the video was captured with a high speed camera and has a different capture frame rate,
-    this frame rate should be configured for this video via menu Video > Configure video timing.
+    this frame rate should be configured for this video via menu :menuselection:`Video --> Configure video timing`.
     Once this configuration is done both controls will still be coherent with each other.

-If you are confident that you do not want the speed sliders to be linked together you may change the option in Options > Preferences > Playback > General > Link speed sliders when comparing videos.
+If you are confident that you do not want the speed sliders to be linked together you may change the option in :menuselection:`Options --> Preferences --> Playback --> General --> Link speed sliders when comparing videos`.

 Superposition
 -------------